This Secret Botanical Garden In Texas Is Free Year-Round

 On the east side of Aldine Westfield Road, Mercer Botanic Gardens spreads across more than sixty acres of cultivated collections designed for the Gulf Coast climate.

-Donor collections of irises and maples add depth, while Storey Lake anchors the back section with a cypress pond, waterfall, and Japanese‑inspired tea house.
+Donor collections of irises and maples add depth and pops of seasonal color, while Storey Lake anchors the back section with a cypress pond, waterfall, and Japanese‑inspired tea house.

 Camellias—41 plants across 36 cultivars—still bloom each winter, a living link to Thelma Mercer’s original vision, joined by azaleas that create dazzling spring displays for photographers and families.